Health services

 Occupational therapists

-Occupational therapists working with ICBC are governed by the Performance standards for approved occupational therapists, which outline service expectations and reporting requirements.
+As of August 15, 2023 occupational therapists with a direct billing relationship with ICBC are governed by the Health Care Services Terms and Program Guide, which outline service expectations and reporting requirements.

 Your ICBC supplier account number

-Occupational therapy firms who wish to work with ICBC customers are required to submit an application for an ICBC vendor number and have their participating occupational therapists submit a signed Participation agreement confirming that they will adhere to these standards.
+Occupational therapy firms that wish to bill ICBC directly are required to submit an application for an ICBC vendor number and have their participating occupational therapists submit a signed Participation Agreement confirming that they will adhere to the Program Guide and Health Care Services Terms.
 Occupational therapists who sign the agreement are placed on an approved list of service providers; however, being on the list does not guarantee work.

 Invoicing and reporting

 Occupational therapists on the approved list of service providers may use the Health Care Provider Portal (HCPP) to submit invoices and reports directly to ICBC.
-Section 10 of the Performance Standards provides additional detail for using the HCPP.
+Section 10 of the Program Guide provides additional detail about invoicing.

 Report templates